MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 |Hide the entire connection string|Preface the connection string with `h`.|`h"<connection_string>"`|
 |Hide only the secret part of the string|Split the connection string into the resource location and the secret information and add the `h` between the two.| `"<resource_location>"h"<secrets>"`|

-## Azure AD-integrated authentication (Currently only supported for MsSQL)
+## Azure AD-integrated authentication (Currently only supported for SQL Server)

 With this authentication method, the user or application authenticates via Azure AD to Azure Data Explorer, and the same token is then used to access the SQL Server network endpoint.
 To use Azure AD-integrated authentication (impersonation), add `;Authentication="Active Directory Integrated"` to the SQL connection string.